HEADLESS

 Good things: Spring '25

-It’s important to keep your brain well-fed with inspiration.
-I’ve put together a list of good films, books, articles and more to help keep your mind well-nourished.
+It’s important to keep your brain well-fed.
+I’ve put together a list of mind-nourishing articles, books, movies, videos and other good things.

 Read the story behind Headless Friends here.